rctcwyvrn/math441-learning-portfolio/graph_coloring_and_register_allocation.md

 colorlinks: true
 ---

+The source code for this entry can be found at [https://github.com/rctcwyvrn/math441-learning-portfolio/blob/master/graph_coloring_and_register_allocation.md](https://github.com/rctcwyvrn/math441-learning-portfolio/blob/master/graph_coloring_and_register_allocation.md)

 While implementing a compiler for CPSC 411 last year we had to implement a register allocator, which is a real world usage of graph coloring that I encountered last year.
 It has some interesting computational properties and it's use of graph coloring is pretty interesting so I thought I could write about it for my learning portfolio.
 It turns out that for register allocation of real programs, the problem is so large that even a greedy approximation is too slow and an even faster algorithm is required!

 ## What is register allocation?